 - 1. The contractor may not complete and install signal design including two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
+Sub-optimal contractor sequencing when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
 Additional property acquisition is necessitated by change in design. - 5.
-TASI may not have sufficient number of signal maintainers for testing. - 6.
-Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 7.
-Rejection of Design Variance Request for Automatic Transformer Feeder and static wires results in cost and schedule impacts to PCEP. - 8.
-Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles. - 9.
+Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles. - 6.
+TASI may not have sufficient number of signal maintainers for testing. - 7.
+Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 8.
+Rejection of Design Variance Request for Automatic Transformer Feeder and static wires results in cost and schedule impacts to PCEP. - 9.
 Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - 10.
 Property not acquired in time for contractor to do work. - 11.
 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.

-• Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
+Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
 Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan.

-- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted risk refresh workshop of full risk register. - Summarized cost of risk analysis in summary document. - Participated in Rail Activation Committee risk workshop.
+- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Traction Power, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Summarized cost of risk analysis in draft summary document. - Developed risk register formulated by Rail Activation Committee.